 One of the most graphically violent games ever made, XEvil is probably one of a handful of games that manage to be this offensive and controversial and get away with it.
-The game features an incredibly addictive gameplay that will have you laugh like a maniac while blowing up enemies in imaginative ways.
-Liberal references to the software industry also makes this a great game for any programmer who feels too much like Dilbert and has to let off some steam - preferably against hapless human victims ;)
+The game features incredibly addictive gameplay that will have you laugh like a maniac while blowing up enemies in imaginative ways.
+Liberal references to the software industry also make this a great game for any basic Dilberts out there, letting you release some of that built-up steam ;)

-Gameplay is simple, with crude graphics that are strangely appropriate.
 The game is basically a free-for-all Death Match, played from a 2D side-scrolling perspective.
-The XEvil world is a randomly generated two-dimensional map composed of walls, floors, ladders, horizontal and vertical movers (elevators), and doors.
+The XEvil world is a randomly generated two-dimensional map composed of walls, floors, ladders, horizontal and vertical movers (elevators), and doors, all randomly in one of several graphical themes.
 The maze algorithm guarantees every character that can at least walk and climb ladders can get from any room to any other room.
-Each level randomly chooses one of several graphical "themes", e.g. a "Mayan" theme, a "Medieval" theme, an "Industrial" theme.
 You can walk, climb ladders, climb on walls and ceilings, fly, use weapons and items, and/or fight hand-to-hand depending on a specific set of abilities.
 At the start of each life, you are randomly given one of the characters to play.
-One time you may be a "Ninja", next time a "Chopper-Boy".
-To succeed in the game, you need to learn all the abilities and weakness of major characters.
-This is one reason the game is a lot of fun: just when you think you have seen it all, the game throw you into an all-new arena with a new theme, controlling a character you haven't seen before.
+One time you may be a Ninja, next time a "Chopper-Boy".
+To succeed in the game, you need to learn all the abilities and weakness of the major characters.
+This is one reason the game is a lot of fun: just when you think you have seen it all, the game will throw you into an all-new arena with a new theme, controlling a character you haven't seen before.
 The characters are humorous, and very original.
-You can build up characters with more powerful weapon and items, with shields, or by earning bonuses like double health, double speed, hellfire powers (light enemies on fire by touching them), or healing powers.
-Another fun aspect of the game lies in finding the "killer" weapon/item combo that gives you an edge in a multiplayer Death Match.
+You can build up them up with more powerful weapons and items, with shields, or by earning bonuses like double health, double speed, hellfire powers (light enemies on fire by touching them), or healing powers.
+Another fun aspect of the game lies in finding the killer weapon/item combo that gives you the edge.

 XEvil has a plethora of cool weapons that make it very addictive.
-For instance, you can use a "Soul-Swapper" to swap souls between your body and someone else's.
-This allows you to take over powerful enemies just as your character is about to die.
-Then there is a frog-gun, the Transmogrifer, cloak (gives you limited invisibility) and even Doppelgangers and Dog-Whistles that give you followers who help protect you and attack enemies (and you even get credit for their kills).
-And if you don't want to play against human players, you can play in a single player mode, although this is a lot less fun.
-The objective in single player is to kill all the enemies on each level to advance to the next.
-After every five levels, you must complete a scenario with specific tasks, e.g. "capture the flag".
+For instance, you can use a Soul-Swapper to take over powerful enemies just as your character is about to die.
+Then there's a Frog-gun, the Transmogrifer, Cloak (gives you limited invisibility) and even Doppelgangers and Dog-Whistles that give you followers who help protect you and attack enemies.
+The single player mode isn't quite as much fun.
+The objective in it is simply to kill all the enemies on each level to advance to the next.
+After every five levels, there's a curveball like Capture the Flag.